History of the Pakistan Air Force: 1947–1950: formative years

-However, by 1948 the air force acquired better aircraft such as the Hawker Sea Fury fighter-bomber and the Bristol Freighter.
+However, by 1948 the air force acquired better aircraft such as the Hawker Sea Fury FB.60 fighter-bomber and the Bristol Freighter Mk21E.
 These new aircraft gave a much-needed boost to the morale and combat capability of the Royal Pakistan Air Force; 93 Hawker Fury and roughly 40 Bristol Freighter aircraft were inducted into the RPAF by 1950.

 In 1949, Pakistan Air Force bombed the Afghan sponsored militant camps in border areas including an Afghan village to curb an unrest led by Ipi Faqir propagating independent Pashtunistan.
 Border clashes with Afghanistan were reported in 1949–50 for the first time.
 Later in 1953–54, the Pakistan Air Force led an operation from Miramshah airbase and heavily bombarded Faqir Ipi's headquarter in Gurwek.